To content

 For applications for the 2025/26 academic year and Blended Intensive Programs (BIP), please use the “old” application form - ONLY for this purpose!

-Once you have been selected by your department for the Erasmus+ program, you must submit the Online Acceptance Form, which also serves as your application for an Erasmus+ mobility grant.
+Once you have been selected by your department for the Erasmus+ programme 2025/26 or a BIP, you must submit the online declaration of acceptance, which also serves as your application for an Erasmus+ mobility grant.
+You can obtain the link by sending a short email to erasmus-outgoingstu-dortmundde.

 Information about the rights and obligations of Erasmus+ Outgoings can be found in the Erasmus+ Student Charter.